IgniteUI/help-topics/topics/09_JavaScript Excel Library/01_Using/~Using_The_JavaScript_Excel_Library.md

     resources: "igGrid.Summaries"
 });
 ```
-Here, the loader is configured to load JavaScript files from the js folder, load the Ignite UI styles from the Infragistics CDN and load the grid Summaries feature.
+Here, the loader is configured to load JavaScript files from the js folder, load the %%ProductName%% styles from the Infragistics CDN and load the grid Summaries feature.

 Once the scripts are loaded then the grid is constructed as shown in the following code: